 Today, many kennel clubs around the world continue to regard the White Shepherd as a variation of the German Shepherd breed, and most do not permit them to participate in conformation dog shows.
 However, the United Kennel Club in the United States has declared the White Shepherd to be a separate breed.
 While the recessive white coat gene is very rare, it is believed by some that the gene pool is significant enough to warrant the development and identification of White Shepherds as a separate breed.
 The UKC conformation standard states that a White Shepherd should be pure white in colour, although off-white, cream and light tan coloured coats can be accepted.
 The dog’s nose and paw-pads must remain black.

 Aside from the obvious difference in colour, White Shepherds are physically identical to the German Shepherd.
 White Shepherds can be superb workers and make excellent shepherd dogs and guide dogs.
 Unfortunately, as the white coat is a recessive gene, the gene pool from which White German Shepherds can be bred is limited.
 As with any breed that is developed for aesthetic preference over working ability, the limited gene pool can have a negative effect on the overall performance of the dog.
-It is because of this that a White Shepherd may not have the nerves required for work as a Protection Dogs, or a true Personal Protection Dogs.
+It is because of this that a White Shepherd may not have the nerves required for work as a Protection dogs, or a true Personal Protection Dogs.